Definition of Irish in English:

 - The Irish criticism of the British position is not as strong as that of other countries.

-1 (also Irish Gaelic) The Goidelic language that is the first official language of the Republic of Ireland.
+1 (also Irish Gaelic) The Celtic language of Ireland.

 - Microsoft Office programmes such as Word and Excel will also be translated into Irish.

 - Irish is quite a different language and we require key documents translated into Irish.